 Update Addresses on Active Accounts

-Check that your address matches for all accounts in your financial as well as utility bills and even subscriptions.
+Check that your address matches for all accounts in your financial as well as utility bills, and even subscriptions.
 Incorrect addresses could lead to rejection of credit applications.

-Never Withdraw Cash Using a Credit Card
+Never Balk at Cash Operating a Credit Card

 Banks view cash withdrawals as risky.
 They can signal financial instability and may result in high charges.